redbastie/tailwire/readme.md

 Specify the Tailwind classes for an element within the chained `class()` method.

 Now you might be thinking, "but there isn't autocomplete!"
-Fortunately, VSCode and PHPStorm both offer plugins which will add Tailwind autocomplete to your  Tailwire components.
-I personally use [TailwindCSS Autocomplete](https://plugins.jetbrains.com/plugin/13365-tailwindcss-autocomplete) for PHPStorm, which works great.
+Good news; I made a PHPStorm package for that: [TailwindCSS PHP Autocomplete](https://plugins.jetbrains.com/plugin/16014-tailwindcss-php-autocomplete)

 ### Wiring elements via Livewire

 Along with HTML attributes, Tailwire also allows you to wire up your elements to make them reactive via Livewire.
-The method names are specified according to  Livewire conventions, which can be found here: [Laravel Livewire docs](https://laravel-livewire.com/docs/2.x/quickstart)
+The method names are specified according to Livewire attribute conventions, which can be found here: [Laravel Livewire docs](https://laravel-livewire.com/docs/2.x/quickstart)

 #### Modelling data